aimerib/smollmfinetune/ai_coder_tasks/how-to-use-tasks.md

 1. Start with the task provided in context
 2. Follow the TDD cycle for each acceptance criterion
 3. Run tests frequently: `pytest` for unit tests, `streamlit run` + manual testing for UI
+4. Integrate the feature with the rest of the codebase
+5. Run full test suite
-4. Once complete and all criteria met, mark the task as done
+6. Once complete and all criteria met, mark the task as done
-5. Move the task file to `ai_coder_tasks/tasks/completed/` with a completion summary
+7. Move the task file to `ai_coder_tasks/tasks/completed/` with a completion summary

 ## File Organization